Rc (Unix shell)

 rc (for "run commands") is the command-line interpreter for Version 10 Unix and Plan 9 from Bell Labs operating systems.
 It resembles the Bourne shell, but its syntax is somewhat simpler.
 It was created by Tom Duff, who is better known for an unusual C programming language construct ("Duff's device").

 A port of the original rc to Unix is part of Plan 9 from User Space.
 A rewrite of rc for Unix-like operating systems by Byron Rakitzis is also available but includes some incompatible changes.

-Rc uses C-like control structures instead of the original Bourne shell's ALGOL-like structures, except that it uses an if not construct instead of else, and has a Bourne-like for loop to iterate over lists.
+Rc uses C-like control structures instead of the original Bourne shell's ALGOL-like structures, except that it uses an if not construct instead of else in the original implementation but uses else in Byron Rakitzis' implementation, and has a Bourne-like for loop to iterate over lists.
 In rc, all variables are lists of strings, which eliminates the need for constructs like "$@".
 Variables are not re-split when expanded.
 The language is described in Duff's paper.